sral85/rust.axum_crud_api/README.md

 The API can be used to perform CRUD operations on ToDos.
 This project can be considered as a small project to learn Rust and extend my knowledge about it.
 Hence, there is still a lot of room for improvements.
 Just to name a few:

 - Add status of ToDos to be able to mark them as done
-- Improve error handling (tracing of errors)
+- Better handling of environment variables by using clap
 - Improve documentation of involved functions, structs, modules, ...
 - Unit and Integration Tests
 - Authentication